keu/docs/software_versioned_docs/version-0.25/quickstart.md

 ## Step 5: Create a Workspace

-If you're the first person to log in to the Astronomer UI, click **New Workspace** to create a Workspace.
+If you're the first person to log in to the Software UI, click **New Workspace** to create a Workspace.

 ![Create a Workspace on Astronomer](https://assets2.astronomer.io/main/docs/getting-started/create-workspace.png)